Navigating You Through the Progressive Underground

 Despite my reputation as a Gay Little Forest Goblin, I have a fairly storied relationship with video games.
 When I was growing up, adventure RPGs like The Elder Scrolls III: Morrowind and more mundane yet fantastical adventures like Pokémon Emerald took up most of my time, and recently, that weird spiritual successor to those Zelda games has fully captured my attention.
 So color me interested when I discover one-man project Fierce Deity’s mammoth three-track EP, Power Wisdom Courage, a catchy and unique blend of progressive, power, and stoner metal with a not-so-subtle nod to the Legend of Zelda series.
 Following up Power Wisdom Courage is full-length debut A Terrible Fate, taking a darker lyrical turn and further fleshing out the souls-like universe that their discography inhabits.
 Does Fierce Deity succeed in expanding upon this formula, or do we the listeners experience A Terrible Fate such as floundering among the inscrutable puzzles of the Water Temple seriously how many times am I going to have to cycle through the same three god damn rooms to get a single key OH FUCK IT’S THE SPIKY CLAMS AGAIN-

 Water Temple rage aside, A Terrible Fate is a decidedly satisfying continuation of the sound on Power Wisdom Courage, utilizing chunky stoner metal riffs delivered with a meat-headed swagger gloriously intertwined with full-throated power metal vocals, all the while being stretched over long-form progressive song structures.
 The closest comparisons that come to mind are Vast Oceans Lachrymose by While Heaven Wept, which adds a progressive/power metal spin to doom metal, or Anubis Gate’s debut Purification, which similarly utilizes doom metal riffs in a power metal context.
-At first glance, power and stoner/doom are genres that are fundamentally at odds with each other, but like the above bands before them, Fierce Deity blends these genres remarkably well, the gritty chugging guitars working to augment the power and drama of Jonathan Barwick’s standout vocal performance.
+At first glance, power and stoner/doom are genres that are fundamentally at odds with each other, but like the above bands before them, Fierce Deity blends these genres remarkably well, the gritty chugging guitars working to augment the power and drama of Jonathon Barwick’s standout vocal performance.

 A Terrible Fate demonstrates a welcome maturation of the sound presented on Power Wisdom Courage: compositions as a whole feel more cohesive, and the prevalent synthesizer sound has been sequestered to a few spare moments and is almost entirely replaced by a myriad of orchestration.
 Opener “Lev-i-arach” uses a choir pad to establish ambience before chugging riffs take over; “A Life of Hate” is introduced by an ominous cello underneath a scattered voice-over segment before Barwick lets out a classic power metal scream over high-energy riffs; and “Paralysis (Into the Wind)” luxuriates in whimsical orchestration over the majority of its runtime.
 There are also small atmospheric flourishes across A Terrible Fate that recall Ocarina of Time and Majora’s Mask sound effects, such as the digital chime at the end of “Lev-i-arach” reminiscent of pressing start on the title screen, the sound of giant stone doors opening on “Storm Temple,” or the ethereal humming peppered throughout both games that satisfyingly closes the album.